 Does an Early Decision Acceptance Require Withdrawing All Other Applications?

-My counselor just told me that if I'm accepted at my Early Decision (ED) school next week that I have to withdraw my other applications.
+My counselor just told me that if I'm accepted at my Early Decision (ED) school that I have to withdraw my other applications.
 Is that true?
-I applied to UNC and Georgia Tech and won't hear from those until end of January.
+I applied to UNC and Georgia Tech and won't hear from those until January.
 I'd sort of like to see them through and find out if they would have accepted me.
 Do I really have to withdraw the other applications?
 If so, how do I do it?

 If you are admitted via Early DECISION (and not via Early ACTION) then you have to commit to your ED school right away.
 You cannot wait for verdicts from UNC and Georgia Tech.
 You must withdraw those applications (and any others you may have submitted) as soon as you receive an ED acceptance letter.
 You can do this by emailing those colleges and explaining that you are terminating your application due to an Early Decision acceptance elsewhere.
 As a courtesy, you can even include where you've been accepted because admission officials find it helpful to know who their "competitors" are.
 Make sure you get a reply that acknowledges that your withdrawal was received.